Disney revenue gets lift from theme parks, TV networks

 Walt Disney's media networks business, which includes sports powerhouse ESPN, the Disney channels and ABC, reported a 13 percent rise in revenue to $5.81 billion, helped by higher ad sales and affiliate fees.

-Higher programing and production costs at ESPN, however, pushed the unit's operating income down 2 percent.
+Higher programming and production costs at ESPN, however, pushed the unit's operating income down 2 percent.

 "We are certainly willing to work with various distributors to come up with packages that are of value to their consumers and also continue to provide value for us," Disney Chief Executive Bob Iger said in an interview on CNBC.